 - E-cigarette aerosol generally contains fewer harmful chemicals than the smoke from burned tobacco products.
-However, e-cigarette aerosol can contain cancer-causing and also otherwise dangerous chemicals and tiny particles that reach deep into the lungs. - Most e-cigarettes contain nicotine, the highly addictive drug found in tobacco. - In youth and young adults, nicotine can harm brain development, which continues until about age 25. - Nicotine is dangerous for pregnant women and their developing babies. - The FDA has not approved e-cigarettes as a quit smoking aid, and more research is needed on whether e-cigarettes are effective for quitting smoking and to better understand the health effects of e-cigarettes. - E-cigarettes are not safe for youth, young adults, pregnant women, and adults who do not currently use tobacco products, or anyone else. - E-cigarettes are a rapidly emerged and diversified product class.
+However, e-cigarette aerosol can contain cancer-causing and also otherwise dangerous chemicals and tiny particles that reach deep into the lungs. - Most e-cigarettes contain nicotine, the highly addictive drug found in tobacco. - In youth and young adults, nicotine can harm brain development, which continues until about age 25. - Nicotine is dangerous for pregnant women and their developing babies. - The FDA has not approved e-cigarettes as a quit smoking aid, and more research is needed on whether e-cigarettes are effective for quitting smoking and to better understand the health effects of e-cigarettes. - E-cigarettes are not safe--for youth, young adults, pregnant women, adults who do not currently use tobacco products or anyone else. - E-cigarettes are a diversified product class.
 These devices typically deliver nicotine and other additives to users via an inhaled aerosol.
-These devices are referred to by a variety of names, including "e-cigs," "e-hookahs," "mods," "vape pens," "vapes," and "tank systems." - E-cigarette use among youth and young adults has become a public health concern.
-In 2014, current use of e-cigarettes by young adults 18-24 years of age surpassed that of adults 25 years of age and older. - E-cigarettes are now the most commonly used tobacco/nicotine product among youth, surpassing conventional cigarettes in 2014. - E-cigarette use is strongly associated with the use of other tobacco products among youth and young adults, including combustible tobacco products.
+These devices are referred to by a variety of names, including "e-cigs," "e-hookahs," "mods," "vape pens," "vapes," and "tank systems." - E-cigarette use is strongly associated with the use of other tobacco products among youth and young adults, including combustible tobacco products.
 The use of products containing nicotine poses dangers to youth, pregnant women, and fetuses.
-The use of products containing nicotine in any form among youth, including in e-cigarettes is unsafe.
+The use of products containing nicotine in any form among youth, including in e-cigarettes, is unsafe. - E-cigarette aerosol is not harmless.
+It can contain harmful and potentially harmful constituents, including nicotine.
+Nicotine exposure during adolescence can cause addiction and can harm the developing adolescent brain.